evmar/n2/doc/comparison.md

 - `-d trace` generates a performance trace that can be visualized by Chrome's `about:tracing` or alternatives (speedscope, perfetto).

+### Extensions

+Some extra build variables are available only in n2:

+- `hide_progress`: build edges with this flag will not show the last line of output in the fancy progress output.
+- `hide_success`: build edges with this flag will not show the complete command output when the command completes successfully.

 ## Missing

 - Windows is incomplete.